 In January 2011, we announced that we entered into a letter of intent with RioCan Real Estate Investment Trust to form an exclusive joint venture for the acquisition, development and leasing of sites across Canada that are suitable for development or redevelopment as outlet shopping centers similar in concept and design to those within our existing U.S. portfolio.
+Subsequently, in July 2011, we finalized and executed the co-ownership documentation related to the joint venture.
 Any projects developed will be co-owned on a 50/50 basis and will be branded as Tanger Outlet Centers.
 We have agreed to provide leasing and marketing services to the venture and RioCan will provide development and property management services.
-It is the intention of the joint venture to develop as many as 10 to 15 outlet centers in larger urban markets and tourist areas across Canada, over a five to seven year period.
+It is the intention of the joint venture to develop as many as 10 to 12 outlet centers in larger urban markets and tourist areas across Canada, over a five to seven year period.
 The typical size of a Tanger Outlet Center is approximately 350,000 square feet dependent on the individual market and tenant demand.
 Assuming these parameters are suitable and materialize in Canada, the overall investment of the joint venture is anticipated to be as high as \$1 billion, on a fully built out basis.
 There can be no assurance that the joint venture will be consummated, or even if the joint venture is consummated that the current plans of the joint venture will be realized.